kizniche/Mycodo/3.5/README.md

 Mycodo is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0.en.html) for more details.

 A full copy of the GNU General Public License can be found at <a href="http://www.gnu.org/licenses/gpl-3.0.en.html" target="_blank">http://www.gnu.org/licenses/gpl-3.0.en.html</a>

+This software includes third party open source software components: Discrete PID Controller.
+Each of these software components have their own license.
+Please see ./cgi-bin/mycodoPID.py for license information.

 ## Useful Links